utah-cs4470-sp23/class/spec.md

 Every byte of a valid JPL program has integer value 10 or 32-126 inclusive.
-Note that this means that space (32) and newline (10) are the only valid whitespace characters (tabs are illegal).
+Note that this means that space (32) and newline (10) are the only valid whitespace characters (tabs are illegal, and only Unix newlines are allowed).

 Integer literals are an optional sign (plus or minus) and a non-empty sequence of digits.
 An integer literal that does not map to a 64-bit